whikloj/islandora_repo_reporter/README.md

 * the total number of objects in your repo
 * the number of collection objects
 * the created dates of the oldest and most recent objects in the repo
+* the number of objects indexed in Solr
-* a list of modules that are enabled and whose machine names begin with 'islandora'
+* a list of "Islandora" modules that are enabled

 ## Maintainer